nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-create-a-service.md

     It can also be retrieved from other Java classes in the code, outside the component implementation.
 1. Yet another alternative is possible if this configuration property needs to be changed easily depending on the infrastructure, from `nuxeo.conf` properties or [Configuration Templates]({{page page='configuration-templates'}}):
     ```
-    import org.nuxeo.runtime.services.config.ConfigurationService;

     public class MyComponent extends DefaultComponent {

         protected static final String MY_PROP_NAME = "org.mycompany.myproject.myprop";

+        protected static final String DEFAULT_VALUE = "defaultValue";

         @Override
         public void start(ComponentContext context) {
             super.start(context);
-            String myPropValue = Framework.getProperty(MY_PROP_NAME);
+            String myPropValue = Framework.getProperty(MY_PROP_NAME, DEFAULT_VALUE);
         }

     }
     ```
-1. Last but not least, using the `ConfigurationService` and the environment property can be combined, by using a variable in the ConfigurationService contribution:
+1. Last but not least, using the `ConfigurationService` and the Nuxeo property can be combined, by using a variable in the ConfigurationService contribution:
     ```
     <extension target="org.nuxeo.runtime.ConfigurationService" point="configuration">
       <property name="org.mycompany.myproject.myprop">
-        ${org.mycompany.myproject.mypropFromEnv:=myDefaultValue}
+        ${org.mycompany.myproject.mypropFromNuxeoConf:=myDefaultValue}
       </property>
     </extension>
     ```
-    Retrieving this property from the code can be done through the same previous lookup `Framework.getService(ConfigurationService.class).getString(MY_PROP_NAME)`: during the deployment, if the environment property `org.mycompany.myproject.mypropFromEnv` is defined in the `nuxeo.conf` or in configuration templates, this value will be used. </br>
+    Retrieving this property from the code can be done through the same previous lookup `Framework.getService(ConfigurationService.class).getString(MY_PROP_NAME, DEFAULT_VALUE)`: during the deployment, if the Nuxeo property `org.mycompany.myproject.mypropFromNuxeoConf` is defined in the `nuxeo.conf` or in configuration templates, this value will be used. </br>
     Otherwise, the default value (after the `:=` marker) will be resolved.

-    Note that, using the same property name, a warning will be issued at startup, to avoid confusions: the environment property will be ignored in this case.
+    Note that, using the same property name, a warning will be issued at startup, to avoid confusions, but the Nuxeo property value will still be taken into account.

 ## {{> anchor 'handling-dependencies'}}Handling Dependencies